What is PIM, and How Does Product Information Management Work?

 👉 Localized data - Translations, currency, etc.

 The single most significant benefit of implementing a PIM is increased revenue.
-To put it plain and simple, a PIM helps streamline your marketing and sales efforts.
+How’s that?
+To put it plainly and simply, a PIM helps streamline your marketing and sales efforts.

 Because your product data is kept in one place, uniform, and up to date, departments across your company (sales, ecommerce, marketing, support, and development) are perfectly aligned in the sales cycle execution.